-Plastic pumpkins (You could use real pumpkins, too! - Dollar Tree pumpkins are great for this project)
+- Plastic pumpkins (You could use real pumpkins, too! - Dollar Tree pumpkins are great for this project)

-Spray paint (I used Krylon Matte White and Krylon Gray Primer.
+- Spray paint (I used Krylon Matte White and Krylon Gray Primer.
 The links attached are not the exact paints, but close.
 Frankly, any white or gray paint would work well, just be sure to get a matte finish if you want them to look similar to mine) You might also consider black spray paint.
 Peruse the spray paint aisle and just find your favorite color and go with it.

 My BEFORE pumpkins:

 You can see these are about as cheap quality as they come.
-I got my pumpkins at the end of the fall season a couple of years ago.
-I’m not certain where I got mine, but knowing me, they were on clearance!
+I got these smaller pumpkins at the end of the fall season last year when they had seasonal decor on sale.